markcrowley1/Patience/README.md

 # Patience
-Java implementation of solitaire/patience for college module.
+Java implementation of Patience/Solitaire played in terminal.